-GAMES:
+GAMES

-1. Clean up Mix up!
+1. Clean Up Mix Up!

-You Will Need: A variety of clean and dirty items (such as dishes, toys, laundry, and so on); two laundry baskets or bins
+You will need: A variety of clean and dirty items (such as dishes, toys, laundry, and so on), two laundry baskets or bins

 Spread out a variety of clean and dirty items onto a table.
-Teach the children the Splish Splash song from the BOZ show and tell the children to head over to the table and sort out the clean and dirty items by placing each group into a different basket container.
+Teach the children the "Splish Splash" song from the BOZ episode and tell the children to sort out the clean and dirty items by placing each group into a different basket container.